 The larger veins were also cut off and discarded.
 (Our city has a composting site so this waste goes right to them).

-Next time I make this dish, I think that I’ll just use a mandoline to shred the cabbage like you would for coleslaw.
+Next time I make this dish, I think that I’ll just use a Mandoline to shred the cabbage as you would for coleslaw.
 That’s really easy.
 Use whatever method you prefer for chopping the cabbage.

 How to Make Ground Beef and Cabbage Recipe